 Warsaw Hop on hop off bus

-Some of the standout stops include The Oldtown, Warsaw Rising Museum, The National Stadium and the Palace of Culture and science just to name a few.
+Some of the standout stops include The Oldtown, Warsaw Rising Museum, The National Stadium, The Vistula and the Palace of Culture and Science just to name a few.
 A trip on the Hop on hop off bus features the following

 - Access to 2 bus tour routes & 20 stops around the city covering the entire city & main sights.